Mikulej/PongMultiplayer/README.md

 DONE:
 Render-engine enough good for this project
+STEPS:
+1. Implement AABB or check if box2D works
+2. Make ball bouncy
+3. Connect to the server
 TO DO:
 Player Class - for handling input and moving platform Platform class - for hitboxes?